Form 2441: The Child and Dependent Care Credit

 For part-time work, only include care expenses that allow your client to work.
 So, if their child attends daycare for 8 hours a day, but your client only works 4 hours a day, only half of their daycare expenses qualify.

-Form 2441 requires the name, address, and Taxpayer Identification Number or Social Security number.
-If necessary, you can use Form W-10 to help your client request this information from the care provider.
+Form 2441 requires the name, address, and Taxpayer Identification Number or Social Security number of the care provider.
+If necessary, you can use Form W-10 to help your client request this information from their provider.

 It’s also important to know that payments made to the taxpayer’s dependent, spouse, or parent of the qualifying child do not count toward the credit.
-So, if a parent pays their older child to watch their younger siblings, this does not count towards the credit unless the child is 1) over age 19 and 2) will not claimed as a dependent.
+For example, if a parent pays their older child to watch their younger siblings, this does not count towards the credit unless the child is over age 19 and will not be claimed as a dependent.

-The credit is available to those filing single, head of household, and married filing jointly.
-It is typically not available to married couples who are filing separately unless they meet the requirements to be considered unmarried.
+The credit is available to those who file as single, head of household, ormarried filing jointly.
+It is typically not available to married couples that fileseparately unless they meet the requirements to be considered unmarried.
 These include being legally separated or living apart from their spouse for the last six months of the year and filing separate returns.

 Credit income limit

-The minimum percentage used to calculate the credit is 20%, which applies to anyone with an AGI of $43,000 or more, with no upper limits on income.
+The lowest percentage used to calculate the credit is 20%, which applies to anyone with an AGI of $43,000 or higher, and there is no upper limit on income.

 What is the maximum dollar amount for the Child and Dependent Care Credit?